 A private collection of over 25 vehicles, including the Lotus Esprit SI from 'The Spy Who Loved Me', the BMW 750 from 'Tomorrow Never Dies', The Harry Potter Car, and 'Tardis' props from Dr Who.

-Callendar House is a 4 star visitor attraction, a stunning 14th century, French chateau styled house, complete with working Georgian kitchen,visitor tea room and fantastic kids play park.
+Callendar House is a 4 star visitor attraction, a stunning 14th century, French chateau styled house, complete with working Georgian kitchen,visitor tea room, gift shop, archive service and fantastic kids play park.

 Dollar Park is a beautiful area of mature parkland close to Falkirk town centre.
 The Park offers many horticulture attractions and numerous facilities to help you enjoy your leisure time, with it's Walled Garden providing a peaceful and natural haven.

 The John Muir Way stretches 134 miles or 215 km across Scotland’s heartland, from Helensburgh through to Dunbar, Muir's birthplace.
 A large section of the route can be found in the Falkirk area, a must for walking and cycling enthusiasts.